 Long shelf life: the stability of jojoba in cosmetic formulations

-This combination of heat stability and oxidation resistance contribute to jojoba wax as a useful ingredient to include in order to help extend the shelf life of cosmetics.
+This combination of heat stability and oxidation resistance makes jojoba wax a useful ingredient to include in order to help extend the shelf life of cosmetics.
 Jojoba oil itself is said to be stable for 2-3 years, and it can be stable for far longer – even up to five years – if stored in an appropriate container away from heat and light.

-By including jojoba, you can help maintain the integrity of more heat-sensitive and oxidation-prone ingredients in a formulation to extended its shelf life.
+By including jojoba, you can help maintain the integrity of more heat-sensitive and oxidation-prone ingredients in a formulation to extend its shelf life.

 Jojoba’s skin compatibility and benefits